 Right now, taxpayers in the lowest two tax brackets don’t pay any federal capital gains taxes when they sell long-term assets.

-Those who are in higher tax brackets will have to pay either 15% or 20% on their capital gains.
+Those in higher tax brackets will have to pay either 15% or 20% on their capital gains.
 (Capital gains taxes were previously capped at 15%).

 Current Long-Term Capital Gains Tax Rates